NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

-Triangulated points that are constrained via a DEM (option ``--heights-from-dem``, :numref:`jitter_dem_constraint`), that is, those that project vertically onto a valid portion of this DEM, are not affected by the triangulation constraint.
+Triangulated points that are constrained via a DEM (option ``--heights-from-dem``, :numref:`jitter_dem_constraint`), that is, those that are near a valid portion of this DEM, are not affected by the triangulation constraint.

 The implementation is just as for bundle adjustment (:numref:`ba_ground_constraints`).